 Popcorn shrimp is too addictive to have leftovers!
 But just in case, here’s how you should store leftovers.

-Store popcorn shrimp in an air-tight container and refrigerate for up to 3 days.
-Or, freeze them in a freezer-safe container for up to 3-5 months.
+- To store.
+Allow the popcorn shrimp to cool.
+Then, Store in an air-tight container and refrigerate for up to 3 days.

 Air Fryer Popcorn Shrimp

 There’s a simple way to enjoy this crunchy delight without all that oil: use an air fryer.

 It’s not only a healthier approach but a much easier one, as well.